bw-project-zak-web30/backend/README.md

             }
         ]

-## user can display all items the are borrowing
+## User can display all items they are borrowing
     GET /api/users/:id/renting

     RETURNS - if successful, an array of rentals